 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file that contains a court docket and any of the documents filed in the case.
 You can access your court records on their website, or at the clerk’s office of the court where the case was filed.

 Every state maintains records of their state citizen’s criminal history.
 These state databases are all connected and you can track criminal convictions from other states.
-You are able to go to courthouse and inquire, or check the website.
+You are able to go to courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that the crime was in a different state, you might have to pay for a more intensive search.

 A criminal records search you are able to get a listing of all the arrests, charges, or convictions for these crimes:

 - Drug offenses such as possession or trafficking.